Experience the Tropics of Australia

 Tropical North Queensland is so named because of its year round tropical weather, making it a very popular holiday destination.
 Unless you're going to an undeveloped area, most homes and buildings have air-conditioning.
 Reef Cottage is fitted with air-conditioning in the Lounge/Kitchen area and both bedrooms.

 “Dry” season occurs during the region’s cooler months between May and October.
-The temperature is relatively mild (Wonga Beach ± 2° range between 28°C and 16°C).
+The temperature is relatively mild (Wonga Beach ± 4° range between 26°C and 18°C).
 The days are generally sunny, and there is less rainfall, making it a pleasant change compared to the southern states of Australia.

 Rain is important for keeping this part of North Queensland lush and healthy.
-If precipitation has been continuously plentiful for a while, the Great Barrier Reef Drive is wonderful to travel along with the opportunity to see more than 20 waterfalls cascading down the Great Dividing Range.
-You may actually see waterfalls beside the Drive especially between Ellis Beach and Yule Point, and rivulets proliferate through the hillside vegetation.
+If precipitation has been continuously plentiful for a while, the Great Barrier Reef Drive is wonderful to travel along with the opportunity to see a large number of waterfalls cascading down the Great Dividing Range.
+You may actually see all shapes and sizes of waterfalls beside the Drive especially between Ellis Beach and Yule Point, and rivulets proliferate through the hillside vegetation.
 The Daintree is at its most glorious after a good dose of rain - flushing waterfalls and creeks and a forest full of jade-like glistening leaves.